cartesm/was-vlog/README.md

 ## 💻 Usage

-Here's a quick guide to get you started with VlogMaster:
+Here's a quick guide to get you started with Write any:

 1. **Login/Sign Up**: Access the platform at `http://localhost:4000/en/sign-in` and create an account or log in.